ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 It is RECOMMENDED that any referenced _contextual entities_ are also described in the _RO-Crate Metadata File_ with the same identifier.
 Similarly it is RECOMMENDED that any _contextual entity_ in the _RO-Crate Metadata file_ is linked to from at least one of the other entities using the same identifier.

 The appendix [RO-Crate JSON-LD](#ro-crate-json-ld) details the general structure of the JSON-LD that is expected in the _RO-Crate Metadata File_.
-In short, the rest of this specification describe the different types of entities that can be added as `{}` objects to the _RO-Crate JSON-LD_ `@graph` below:
+In short, the rest of this specification describe the different types of entities that can be added as `{}` objects to the _RO-Crate JSON-LD_ `@graph` array below:

 ```json
 { "@context": "https://w3id.org/ro/crate/1.1-DRAFT/context",